The-Grand-Combination/TGExtension/README.md

 ### **Community** ###

-Join the creator on Discord in [The Grand Combination](https://discord.gg/the-grand-combination-689466155978588176) and [Victoria 2 Modding Server](https://discord.gg/EbY7qaA) for assistance and discussion.
+Join the creator on Discord in [The Grand Combination](https://discord.gg/the-grand-combination-689466155978588176).

-**Download ParadoxScript Tools now and revolutionize your Victoria II modding journey!**

 ### *License* ###

-ParadoxScript Tools is distributed under the MIT Permissive Free Software license.
+The Victorian Tools Extension is distributed under the MIT Permissive Free Software license.
 See [LICENSE](LICENSE.txt) for more details.